 Following issuance of the permit, the City of Austin dedicated properties it had acquired for reasons of endangered species habitat protection to the preserve system.
 Portions of some of the City's holdings as parks that contained habitat for the protected species were also dedicated to the BCP.
 In the latter case, rules for park access and recreational activities were either grandfathered or modified as necessary to meet requirements for species' habitat protection.

-The last important milestone for the City of Austin's BCP program occurred in 2002 when the City Council approved a measure to transfer the BCP program from the Parks and Recreation Department to the Austin Water Utility.
-It was combined with another City program to manage wildlands, the Water Quality Protection Lands, to create the Wildland Conservation Division.
-While the BCP program's emphasis is endangered species issues, both programs address water quality issues and manage land in a wild state through similar techniques.
+The last important milestone for the City of Austin's BCP program occurred in 2002 when the City Council approved a measure to transfer the BCP program from the Parks and Recreation Department to Austin Water.
+It was combined with another City program to manage conservation lands, the Water Quality Protection Lands, to create the Wildland Conservation Division.
+While the BCP program's emphasis is endangered species issues, both programs address water quality issues and manage land in a wild state.

 Today, management of the City's BCP properties continues within the Wildland Conservation Division.
-The BCP not only benefits from the sharing of equipment and expertise with its sister program, but also from Division staff with skills in fire management, educational outreach and volunteer coordination that support both wildland programs.
+The BCP not only benefits from the sharing of equipment and expertise with its sister program, but also from Division staff with skills in fire management, community engagement, and volunteer coordination that support both wildland programs.